TooWindy/Front-End-Test/README.md

 As you may be able to tell, as of right now this is a full stack application.
 However I focused purely on the frontend to complete this assignment.
 Although this appliction does feature a backend using express, it is not utilized.
 This is because I used a project boilerplate I created around a month ago.
 That being said, this application does have potential to expand into something greater, should I choose to work on it.

+All of the work you see here is 100% my own and I was not assisted in by anyone in anyway.

 I sincerely hope this is satisfactory to you!